projectdanube/XDINinja-plugin/README.md

 xdi-ninja
 =========

-An experimental browser plugin that is like "Twitter for data"
+A browser plugin that is like "Twitter for data"

+Warning: This uses "Crossrider", which is a known advertizing/spyware framework.
+Therefore, consider this experimental and use at your own risk.

+See http://xdi.ninja/ for more information.